Credit: @ianbeers on Instagram

-The Bobsleds at Seabreeze Amusement Park near Rochester are another ride entirely.
-Custom made for the park in 1962, this Seabreeze original is a unique combination of wood structure and 1,240 feet of tubular steel track.
-Reaching heights of 31 feet, with a collection of runaway hills, speedy dips and quirky curves, the Bobsleds are a favorite among coaster fans.
+The Bobsleds at Seabreeze Amusement Park near Rochester were custom-made for the park in 1962.
+This Seabreeze original is a unique combination of wood structure and 1,240 feet of tubular steel track.
+Reaching heights of 31 feet, with a collection of runaway hills, speedy dips, and quirky curves, the Bobsleds are a favorite among coaster fans.

-Both the Motorcoaster at Darien Lake in Western New York and the Steeplechase at Coney Island's Luna Park start by launching riders from zero to 40 mph in three seconds, and have innovative pedestal vehicles that you straddle, offering a thrilling free-ride feel.
+Both the Motorcoaster at Six Flags Darien Lake in Western New York and the Steeplechase at Coney Island's Luna Park start by launching riders from zero to 40 mph in three seconds or less, and have innovative pedestal vehicles that you straddle, offering a thrilling free-ride feel.
 The Motorcoaster is, of course, themed like a breezy motorcycle ride, while Steeplechase gives a nod to the signature attraction of old Steeplechase Park in Coney Island with a horse race theme.

 Best coasters for kids: